com-480-data-visualization/project-2023-the-3-musketeers/docs/_posts/2023-05-07-visualization1.markdown

 categories: Visualization
 ---

-#What do we want to show and why ?
+# What do we want to show with this visualization ?

-#The visualization: Flow map: origin country to company country
+# The visualization: Flow map: origin country to company country
 ![flow map origin country to company country](viz1.jpeg)

-#Some of the things can we infer from it:
+# Some of the things can we infer from it: